World Of Controls understands the criticality of your requirement and works towards reducing the lead time as much as possible.

 IS200VTURH1A is a turbine primary trip board developed by GE.
 It is a part of Mark VI control system.
 The turbine control board VTUR, is a multifunctional component essential for the safe and efficient operation of turbines.
 By overseeing turbine speed measurement, synchronization, electrical monitoring, flame detection, and overspeed trip control, VTUR plays a pivotal role in ensuring operational integrity and safety in turbine systems.

-The VTUR board manages three primary overspeed trip relays located on the terminal board.
-In the event of an overspeed scenario, VTUR generates the trip signal and transmits it to the TRPG terminal board, which activates the Electrical Trip Devices (ETD).
-This sequence ensures that turbine shutdown occurs swiftly and reliably, preventing catastrophic damage and maintaining system safety.
+The VTUR board also manages three primary overspeed trip relays, which are located on the TRPG terminal board.
+These relays form the final link in the overspeed protection chain.
+Upon detecting an overspeed condition, the VTUR generates and transmits a trip signal to the TRPG board, which then energizes the Electrical Trip Devices (ETDs).

 The WOC team is always available to help you with your Mark VI requirements.
 For more information, please contact WOC.